 How often you save is up to you too – do you want to do it monthly, once-a-year, or just make a large one-off payment?
 Again, you can do all three if it suits your situation and objectives but take advice.

 What should I do before I invest?

 - We’d recommend clearing any debt before thinking about serious saving.
-The interest charged on debt, especially if it’s unsecured, will be higher than you’d get on most investments, so pay it all - or as much you can - off first.
+The interest charged on debt, especially if it’s unsecured, can be higher than you’d get on most investments, so it can be beneficial to pay it all - or as much you can - off first.